 “Note: These photos are published for information purposes only in order to provide information on the nature of the intervention.
 In no way should they be considered a guarantee of results.”

-With eye contour surgery, it is also possible to correct asymmetric eyelids, reduce the swelling of the eyelids that has developed over time and awaken the eyes.
+With this eye surgery, Dr. Léonard Bergeron can also correct asymmetrical eyelids, reduce eyelid swelling that has set in over the years and awaken your eyes.

 Blepharoplasty procedure: what to expect